SaladTechnologies/salad-applications/README.md

   <a href="https://salad.com"><img src="./docs/banner.png" width="100%" /></a>
 </center>

-Salad allows gamers to mine crypto in their downtime.
+Salad allows gamers to earn rewards from their PCs.
 We turn your GPU power into credits you can spend on items like subscriptions, games, gift cards, and more from our curated storefront.

-Our applications [mine cryptocurrency](https://salad.com/blog/gamers-guide-blockchain-crypto) and the mining software is downloaded from our ["plugin" repository](https://github.com/SaladTechnologies/plugin-downloads/).
+Our applications run high-performance computing jobs using [GPU-accelerated containers](https://salad.com/blog/container-workloads/), [stream bandwidth](https://salad.com/blog/high-bandwidth-jobs), and [mine cryptocurrency](https://salad.com/blog/gamers-guide-blockchain-crypto).
+They put your idle PC resources to work.

 **Table of contents**